 - Love your children no matter what.

-Positive parenting is a positive proaction/reaction parenting style that encourages parents to laugh out loud, understand where children are coming from, support children unconditionally and be there when children need support the most while stepping back far enough to allow them to grow, explore and prosper.
+Positive parenting is a positive proaction/reaction parenting style that encourages parents to laugh out loud, understand where their children are coming from, and support them unconditionally.
+It also pushes parents to be there when their children are in need of support the most while also stepping back in order to allow them to grow, explore and prosper.